 The diagnosis will be directed in addition to the differential diagnosis to the knowledge of the white gland.

 A physical examination and tests must be performed that may include the following:

-- Blood tests: To measure the activity of the pituitary, as well as the levels of the hormone of the white gland, thyroid function tests, adrenal function tests among others.
+- Blood tests: To measure the activity of the pituitary, as well as the levels of the hormone of the white gland, thyroid function tests, and adrenal function tests, among others.

 - Stimulation tests: To evaluate the maximum capacity of the endocrine glands, usually of the pituitary gland.